By Marcia Moxam Comrie

 Special to the Eagle

-Marcia Moxam Comrie is a freelance writer in St. Albans.
+Marcia Moxam Comrie is a freelance writer from St. Albans, Queens.